communication

 If you Google "communication exercises," you usually find advice that feels like it was written by a robot or a Victorian etiquette coach.
 "Sit facing each other, hold hands, and gaze into one another's eyes for 20 minutes."

-I don't know about you, but if I tried to do that with my husband on a Tuesday night after a long day of coding and Zoom calls, one of us would fall asleep, and the other would start giggling uncontrollably.
+I don't know about you, but if I tried to do that with my husband on a Tuesday night after a long day, one of us would fall asleep, and the other would start giggling uncontrollably.

 We needed exercises that felt like us.
 Practical.
 Low-cringe.
 And actually effective at stopping the stupid fights about who loaded the dishwasher wrong.

 Here are 7 communication exercises we’ve tested, tweaked, and actually use.
-Some are borrowed from the greats (Gottman), some from the tech world (Agile), and some we figured out the hard way.
+Some are borrowed from the greats (Gottman), and some we figured out the hard way.

-In software development, a "retro" is a meeting where the team discusses what went well and what didn't in the last sprint.
-We applied this to our relationship.
-Every Sunday, we light a candle (to signal "this is not a work meeting") and ask three questions:
+This is the simplest one, and the one that changed the most for us.
+Every Sunday, we light a candle (to signal "this is our time, not a chore") and ask three questions:

 1. What went well this week?
 (Celebrations, wins, thanks).